 For general issues (e.g., terminology and HIBS operations at 18-20 km altitude), it is agreed in principle that the consensus will be applied to the entire band, consistent with Issue D.

-Protection of MS including IMT Values of pfd limitation proposed by CITEL is currently being considered as a potential condition.
+Protection of MS including IMT There were no discussion since the previous APT Coordinator’s report, but the condition may apply in the same manner with Issue D.

-Protection of FS Values will be discussed in informal meeting today considering aggregate interference aspects.
+Protection of FS There were no discussion since the previous APT Coordinator’s report, but the condition may apply in the same manner with Issue D.

 Protection of AMS Proposals from RCC and USA are currently listed together with square brackets, for continued discussion.